OlivierLD/raspberry-coffee/I2C.SPI/PWM.md

 ---

-The Raspberry PI does not have analog pins, we need to use Pulse Width Modulation to simulate analog values, a servo is an analog device.
+The Raspberry Pi does not have analog pins, we need to use Pulse Width Modulation to simulate analog values, a servo is an analog device.

 We use for that the method `setPWM(channel, 0, pulse);`, that will eventually write to the registers